https://webassign.org

 Free-Response ( 1.0 marks) Whole-Paper View Save Problem

-If there were a great migration of people t0uv 5kxsg7 n6howard the Earth’s equator, how would g76xns5uh0vk this affect the length of the day?
+If there were a great migration o)gh8vx yy7dg5f people toward the Earth’s equator, how would this affeg yyhx5)gv87d ct the length of the day?

 Correct Answer: